awsdocs/amazon-ses-developer-guide/doc-source/mail-from.md

 1. In the navigation pane, under **Identity Management**, choose **Domains**\.

 1. In the list of domains, confirm that the parent domain of the MAIL FROM domain is verified\.
-If the domain isn't verified, complete the procedures at [Verifying Domains in Amazon SES](verify-domains.md) to verify the domain\.
+If the domain isn't verified, complete the procedures at [Verifying domains in Amazon SES](verify-domains.md) to verify the domain\.
 Otherwise, choose the domain and proceed to the next step\.

 1. Under **MAIL FROM Domain**, choose **Set MAIL FROM Domain**\.